falcosecurity/falco-website/content/en/blog/detect-threats-falco-ovh-mks-audit-logs-plugin/index.md

 * create a data stream into this LDP
 * connect an OVHcloud MKS cluster to the data stream (to send Audit Logs into it)

-To be able to access to our Kubernetes clusters Audit Logs, you need to deploy a [LDP](https://www.ovhcloud.com/en/identity-security-operations/logs-data-platform/).
-LDP is the managed platform for collecting, processing, analyzing and storing your logs of the OVHcloud products.
-Deploy a LDP (Bare Metal Cloud universe) with the wathever plan you want.
+To be able to access our Kubernetes clusters' Audit Logs, you need to deploy an [LDP](https://www.ovhcloud.com/en/identity-security-operations/logs-data-platform/).
+LDP is the managed platform for collecting, processing, analyzing, and storing your logs of the OVHcloud products.
+Deploy an LDP (Bare Metal Cloud universe) with whatever plan you want.

 OVHcloud Kubernetes Audit Logs will be stored in a data stream.
 The OVHcloud Audit Logs Falco plugin receive the audit logs through Websocket so you need to enable **Websocket broadcasting** when you create the data stream on LDP.